 Transport of luggage and drop bags is done at the discretion of the organiser.
 The organiser cannot be held responsible for any loss or damage to riders bags.
 Riders should not include valuable or dangerous items.

-During the event there may be warning signs at appropriate points on the trails or roads used for this event.
+During the event there may be warning signs at appropriate points on the trails or roads and in the Rider Brevet Booklet used for this event.
 Absence of these signs does not signal there are no dangers approaching and it is the individual rider’s responsibility to make a decision regarding whether to ride a section or not.
-The marking of the route does not necessarily indicate that the trail or road is rideable and the participant is deemed to make their own decision about whether to proceed on bike, foot or not at all.
+The gpx route does not necessarily indicate that the trail or road is rideable and the participant is deemed to make their own decision about whether to proceed on bike, foot or not at all.

 Riders must not drop or leave any litter on any part of the route and to dispose of it responsibly at an appropriate place or bin.
 Any rider found littering will be disqualified from the event.